Tampa Bay Buccaneers vs. Buffalo Bills NFL Week 14 Odds, Plays and Insights for December 12, 2021

 Over/under insights

-- Tampa Bay's games this season have gone over 52.5 points six of 12 times.
+- Tampa Bay and its opponents have gone over the current 53.5-point total in six of 12 games (50%) this season.

-- The combined points per game average of the two teams, 59.4, is 6.9 points more than Sunday's over/under.
+- Buffalo has combined with its opponents to score more than 53.5 points in five of 13 games this season.

-- This contest's over/under is 13.7 points greater than the 38.8 these two squads combine to allow per game this season.
+- Sunday's total is 5.9 points lower than the two team's combined 59.4 points per game average.

-- The average total in Buccaneers games this season is 50.8, 1.7 points fewer than Sunday's total of 52.5.
+- The 38.8 combined points per game that these two squads have allowed this season are 14.7 fewer than the 53.5 over/under in this contest.

-- In 2020, games involving the Bills have averaged a total of 48.2 points, 4.3 fewer than this game's set over/under.
+- Buccaneers games have an average total of 50.8 points this season, 2.7 fewer than Sunday's over/under.

+- The 53.5 total in this game is 5.3 points above the 48.2 average total in Bills games this season.

 Buccaneers stats and trends

+- In Tampa Bay's 12 games this year, it has six wins against the spread.

-- This season, the Buccaneers have an against the spread record of 5-5 in their 10 games as a favorite of 3.5 points or more.
+- The Buccaneers are 5-5 ATS when favored by 3.5 points or more this season.

-- Tampa Bay's games this year have gone over the point total six times in 12 opportunities (50%).
+- Tampa Bay's games this year have hit the over in 50% of its opportunities (six times in 12 games with a set point total).

 - This year, the Buccaneers rack up 15.1 more points per game (31.4) than the Bills allow (16.3).

-- When Tampa Bay scores more than 16.3 points, it is 6-6 against the spread and 9-3 overall.
+- Tampa Bay is 6-6 against the spread and 9-3 overall in games when it scores more than 16.3 points.

-- When Tampa Bay picks up more than 272.3 yards, the team is 6-6 against the spread and 9-3 overall.
+- Tampa Bay is 6-6 against the spread and 9-3 overall when the team piles up over 272.3 yards.

-- The Buccaneers have 16 giveaways this season, while the Bills have 26 takeaways.
+- This year, the Buccaneers have 16 turnovers, 10 fewer than the Bills have takeaways (26).

 - Click over to SISportsbook and find the latest spread, moneyline and total for Tampa Bay's matchup with the Bills.